Pork Shrimp Vegetable Lo Mein Recipe is easy, versatile and a delicious noodle dish. You can swap the meat with chicken or beef.

-If I am craving something Chinese, this Pork Shrimp Vegetable Lo Mein Recipe is one of my go-to noodle dish.
+When I am craving Chinese food, this Pork Shrimp Vegetable Lo Mein Recipe is one of my go-to noodle dish.
 It is so easy and quick to make.
 Fortunately, I have all the ingredients as I use it often in my cooking.

 What noodle to use when cooking Lo Mein?